 The correlation matrix of dependent and explanatory variables is presented in Table 3 and is used to examine the possible degree of collinearity among variables.
 The table shows that the two most highly correlated variables are operating revenues and labor productivity (a coefficient of 0.7328).
-As we observe in Table 3, the correlation coefficients are not large enough to cause collinearity problems in the regressions and are statistically significant at the usual levels of significance.
-To mitigate the problem with possible multicollinearity we gradually exclude the variables that are expected to be highly correlated with the rest (in this case, TOT_ASSETS and LAB_PROD).
+As we observe in Table 3, the correlation coefficients are not sufficiently large to cause collinearity problems in the regressions and are statistically significant at the usual levels of significance.
+To mitigate the problem with possible multicollinearity we gradually exclude the variables that are expected to be highly correlated with the rest (in this case, TOT_ASSETS, LAB_PROD and TAX_RATE).
 Table 4 presents summary statistics for the whole sample of 560 firms.
-We can see that the sample is made up of small and medium firms with average assets of \notin 7.97 million and average sales revenues of \notin 9.61 million.
-They exhibit a low degree of leverage, with a debt of 0.19 times their total assets.
+We see that the sample is made up of small and medium firms with average assets of €7.97 million and average sales revenues of €9.61 million.
+They exhibit low degree of leverage, with debt of 0.19 times their total assets.
 Short-term liquidity as proxied by the current ratio (a median of 1.41) is relatively high and shows that the average firm in our sample has no problem with meeting its current obligations.
-In addition, the firm operating efficiency, as measured by capital productivity ratio, is relatively high (\notin 1 invested in tangible assets generates \notin 9.21 in sales revenues on average).
+In addition, the firm operating efficiency as measured by capital productivity ratio, is relatively high (€1 invested in tangible assets generates €9.21 in sales revenues on average).
 Labor productivity in fast growing SMEs is also high (a median of 43.31).
 At the same time the future growth opportunities (as measured by the share of intangible assets in total assets) associated with these firms are relatively low (a median of 0.0011).
-The reason may be that small and medium firms invest fewer funds in R&D, patents and copyrights than large firms.
-The statistics for internally generated capital by the firms in our sample shows that \notin 1 invested in total assets generates only \notin 0.4632 in free cash flow on average.
+The reason may be that small and medium firms invest fewer funds in R&D, patents and copyrights compared to large firms.
+The statistics for internally generated capital by the firms in our sample shows that €1 invested in total assets generates only €0.46 in free cash flow on average.
+The data in Table 4 provide evidence of a positive economic environment for most of the countries included in our sample (4.04 percent growth in GDP per capita and 2.68 per cent inflation, on average).
+The corporate income tax rate is relatively high in the transition economies (a median of 28 percent) and still represents a significant burden on SMEs growth.